The Prosecutor: Plot

 Realizing his mistake, Fok seeks to help Uncle Ma, who initially rejects him until Fok saves him during an assassination attempt.
 Uncle Ma reveals to Fok that they hired Li based on a recommendation from Lau, the owner of the restaurant where Ma works.
 After learning about the assassination attempt, Bao agrees to help Fok investigate, leading them to discover that Yeung has been the prosecutor in every case involving Au.
 Bao infiltrates a nightclub owned by Lau and overhears a conversation revealing that Lau and Chan are half-brothers.
 They learn that one brother solicits people to lend their addresses for drug smuggling, while the other pretends to offer pro bono legal assistance through Li and Au, who actually have them take the blame.
-Fok assists Uncle Ma in applying for an appeal, but Ma is later assassinated in a cha chaan teng.
+Fok assists Uncle Ma in applying for an appeal, but Ma's uncle is later assassinated in a tea restaurant cha chaan teng.
 With the half-brothers as the only lead, Fok approaches other victims and eventually locates a girl willing to testify against Lau.
 Knowing Lau is exposed, Au attempts to persuade him to turn himself in and take full responsibility.
 However, he is murdered by Sang and Tung, Au's drug lord associates.
 Meanwhile, Fok confronts Yeung, discovering Yeung's innocence, and the two sets their differences aside.

-During the retrial, Yeung serves as the prosecutor and buys time for Fok, who seeks to locate the hiding Chan.
+During the retrial, Yeung acts as the prosecutor and buys time for Fok, who seeks to locate the hiding Chan.
 With the help of Inspector Lee, Fok's former protégé, they find and convince Chan to testify.
 However, they are attacked on their way to court, resulting in Lee being severely injured.
 Fok and Chan continue to the courthouse by MTR, encountering Sang's assassins during the ride.
 Fok dispatches them all and manages to reach the courthouse, where Chan delivers his testimony against Au.
 Ultimately, Ma is acquitted, while Au and his syndicate receive appropriate sentences.